TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.parser.rst

 .. class:: Parser(_class=None, *, policy=policy.compat32)

-   This class is parallel to :class:`BytesParser`, but handles string input.
+   This kundi is parallel to :class:`BytesParser`, but handles string input.

    .. versionchanged:: 3.3
       Removed the *strict* argument.
 Added the *policy* keyword.